 Fruit/Seed: Thousands of tiny seeds are produced in autumn.

 Dispersal: Reproduces by seed, and from fragments of the root system if disturbed, such as by earthmoving equipment.
+The main method of dispersal is in water, or by being carried on animals and vehicles.

 Distribution: Hemlock can be usually found on disturbed ground or in damp areas.
 It is also common on roadsides.